Connect with others who understand.

 • Fingernails that curve downward around the fingertips

+Finger clubbing usually develops slowly, so you may not initially notice it’s happening.
 If you do see anything early on, it may be reddening and softening of the nail bed (the soft skin underneath your nails).
 If you touch your nails, they might also feel spongy.

 What Causes Finger Clubbing?

-In 80 percent of cases of clubbed fingers, lung cancer is the cause.
-It may be linked to low oxygen, which can occur in lung cancer and other conditions.
+Finger clubbing may be linked to low oxygen, which can occur in lung cancer and other conditions.
 In lung cancer, finger clubbing is thought to be associated with excessive amounts of growth factors that encourage the growth of blood vessels.

-However, some lung cancer treatments and comorbidities (other health conditions you may have at the same time) can also contribute to nail or finger changes.
+Additionally, some lung cancer treatments and comorbidities (other health conditions you may have at the same time) can also contribute to nail or finger changes.

 Lung Cancer Treatments and Finger Clubbing